 Only in the Old Testament do we find God described as a jealous God.
 In fact, it only occurs seven times.
 Here is one of those passages.

 . . . for you shall not worship any other god, for the LORD, whose name is Jealous, is a jealous God . . .
-(NASB) Ex 34:14
+(NASB) Exodus 34:14

 Meaning of Jealousy

 In the Old Testament God pictures His love relationship with the nation of Israel as a husband who loves his wife (Jeremiah 3:1; Hosea 3:1).
 God loves Israel just as a husband loves his wife.
 If a man becomes jealous because another man is pursuing his wife, few people would say the husband is sinning.
-In fact, God never calls that emotion sin in scripture.
 That is the meaning of God’s jealousy over us.
 When we go after other gods, He is jealous like a husband.
 In fact, GANNA or GANNO come from the same word for a husband’s jealousy but this unique word is ONLY used for God.
-His jealousy is someway different.
+His jealousy is different.
 This is a warning to not worship other gods.

-To say that God is jealous over us, is to say that God greatly loves us.
-He wants us!
+To say that God is jealous over us, is to say that God has great passion or He loves us.